+Most of our lending territory experienced various levels of drought during the first half of 2018; however, significant moisture fell over the majority of our territory in the latter part of 2018, which has led to ample winter moisture for many of our customers.
+At the present time, USDA rates the majority of growing crop conditions across the state of Oklahoma as fair to good and USDA noted 79% of topsoil moisture conditions are adequate in Oklahoma at this time.
+Currently, there are no counties across the state of Oklahoma that have been identified on the drought monitor as showing any signs of drought stress.

-During much of 2017, ample moisture was present and growing conditions were above average, but throughout the fall and into the winter of 2017/2018 the conditions have worsened and the adequate crop moisture conditions subsided.
-That being said, the USDA currently rates the majority of the growing crops and pasture/range land throughout Oklahoma as fair to good at this time.
-Cash grain commodity prices continue to be under pressure, as they have been for some time; however, opportunities for profitability remain across the subset of commodities we serve.
-Overall, cattle futures have strengthened over the past year allowing for the likelihood of profitability in the highest commodity concentration of our portfolio.
-The total impact on the real estate market from the volatility in commodity prices, increasing interest rates and the narrowing of profitability margins in the agriculture economy has yet to be seen in totality, but the likelihood of real estate prices softening in the future remains possible.
-Average real estate values in Oklahoma continue to show signs of strength when compared to real estate values nation-wide.
-We will continue to evaluate the sustainability of this market strength over time.
-USDA National Agriculture Statistics indicate that Oklahoma farm real estate values have increased by 5.56% in 2017, but the continuation of Oklahoma real estate appreciation remains in question given the factors previously mentioned.
-Although land values are still increasing on average state-wide in Oklahoma, there are pockets of weakness that have been noted in recent months and both current and future land value studies will indicate to what level the current farm economy will impact land values across the region.
-Input costs have not seen the level of decrease that producers hope for; however, some input costs have declined, especially those impacted by the lower energy prices.
-Off-farm income has been negatively impacted by the downturn in the oil and gas economy and it is evident that the volatility and weakness in this market continues; however, some strengthening of the oil and gas economy has been noted in during 2017.
-Interest rates have been on a steady incline for much of 2017 with economic indicators forecasting the potential for continued rate increases being possible into 2018.
-Stress in the agriculture economy remains, given the current commodity price pressure and the possibility of a continued rising interest rate environment into 2018.
-Significant equities remain evident across the loan portfolio and good financial managers will have the upper hand during this time of lower commodity prices coupled with volatility and rising interest rates.
-We expect an elevated level of financial management from our customer base in order to maintain profitability by working to control expenses while maintaining liquidity.
+Cash grain commodity prices continue to be under pressure, as they have been for several years.
+Current world trade uncertainties coupled with plentiful production and significant grain inventories are contributing to the downward price pressure.
+Cattle futures have also experienced volatility during 2018, but opportunities for profitability have been present intermittently.
+Given the volatility, the need for price protection for stocker cattle operators has been prevalent during 2018, but opportunities for profitability has been evident across our customer base.
+The total impact on the real estate market stemming from the volatility in commodity prices, the recent increases in short-term interest rates and the narrowing of profitability margins in the agriculture sector has yet to be seen in totality.
+The uncertainty of continued strength in the value of agricultural real estate is also an economic concern to the agricultural industry.

+Average real estate values in Oklahoma continue to show signs of strength when compared to real estate values nation wide, but Management will continue to evaluate the sustainability of this market strength over time.
+USDA National Agriculture Statistics indicate that Oklahoma farm real estate values have increased by 5.3% in 2018, but the continuation of Oklahoma real estate appreciation remains in question given the other factors previously mentioned.
+Although land values are still increasing on average state wide in Oklahoma, there are pockets of weakness that have been noted and both current and future land value studies will indicate to what level the current farm economy will impact land values across the region.

+Although concern over the rural economic environment persists, given the present-day commodity prices and the volatility therein over the past few years, significant equities remain across our customer base.
+Off-farm income has been negatively impacted by the downturn in the oil and gas economy and it is evident that the volatility and weakness in this market continues, yet it appears that activity and profitability in that subset of the economy continues to gain traction.
+During this period of volatility, solid financial managers will have the upper hand and a higher level of financial management is expected from our customer base in order to maintain profitability by working to control expenses while maintaining liquidity.

-The Agricultural Act of 2014 (Farm Bill) was signed into law on February 7, 2014.
-This Farm Bill governs an array of federal farm and food programs, including commodity price and support payments, farm credit, agricultural conservation, research, rural development, and foreign and domestic food programs for five years.
-The Farm Bill eliminates \$23 billion in mandatory federal spending over a 10-year period, representing a reduction in the U.S. government farm policy support.
-The Farm Bill repeals direct payments and limits producers to risk management tools that offer protection when they suffer significant losses.
-The Farm Bill provides continued support for crop insurance programs, strengthens livestock disaster assistance and provides dairy producers with a voluntary margin protection program without imposing government-mandated supply controls.
+The Agricultural Improvement Act of 2018 (Farm Bill) was signed into law on December 20, 2018.
+This new Farm Bill will govern an array of federal farm and food programs, including commodity price support payments, farm credit, conservation programs, research, rural development and foreign and domestic food programs for five years through 2023.
+The new Farm Bill continues to provide support for crop insurance programs and commodity support programs, strengthen livestock disaster programs, and provides dairy producers with an updated voluntary margin protection program that will provide more flexibility to dairy operations.
+The Farm Bill also authorizes the production and marketing of industrial hemp in accord with state or federal regulations.